Anemia in People With Cancer

-Learning the cause of the anemia is important, but the first thing the doctor needs to know is how severe or how bad it is.
+Learning the cause of the anemia is important, but the first thing the doctor needs to know is how “bad” it is.

-Anemia makes you feel very tired because cells in your body are not able to get enough oxygen.
-In some cases, this lack of oxygen may be severe enough to threaten life.
-Anemia can also cause your heart to work harder.
+Anemia can affect your quality of life and has been found to shorten survival in people with cancer.
+It can make you feel very tired because cells in your body can’t get enough oxygen.
+In some cases, this lack of oxygen may be bad enough to threaten life.
+Anemia can also make your heart work harder.
 So if you already have a heart problem, anemia can make it worse.

 Severe anemia may mean you have to delay your cancer treatment or have your treatment dose reduced.
 It can also cause some treatments to not work as well as they should.

 Your doctor or nurse may try to figure out your risk of serious problems from the anemia based on any symptoms you are having and your hemoglobin level.
 If you’re not having symptoms, they will try to figure out how likely you are to have them in the near future.
 This will be based on a number of things, including:

 - Your hemoglobin level and other lab results